rmb938/franz-server/README.md

 # franz-server

-POC re-imagining of a Kafka cluster
+A POC of re-imagining how a Kafka cluster works.
+This POC takes various ideas from other distributed data systems like MongoDB, Elasticsearch, an Apache Pulsar.

+The goal is to make a protocol compatible Kafka cluster that is easier to manage and scale.